BGnoinski/gnoinski.ca/ben/build_site/content/makefile_vs_python.md

             shutil.rmtree(file_to_remove)
 ```

 Sometimes it's a good idea to be aware of your surroundings.
-After I ran the above command and received no errors I thought everything was working perfectly.
+After I ran `python3 newmake.py` and received no errors I thought everything was working perfectly.
 I edited this file a bit, added some of my commentary.
 Then ran `ls output` just to marvel in my amazingness. only ALL.
 OF.
 MY.
 FILES. were still there.
 Then I realized I'm running my dev docker container that republishes my site locally on every article save.
 So when I made my edits, it just republished everything I had removed.
-Reran `python3 newmake.py` and everything was removed as I wanted.
+Reran `python3 newmake.py` and everything was removed as I expected.

 <span style="color:#054300">I realized that earlier I showed my updated clean function, but never showed that in main() I haven't built in any of the logic for argparse, so I'm just calling clean directly while testing.
 By the time you read this post it should hopefully be clear.</span>

 Ok I've got it removing the output files, and had a thought.
 Maybe I should kill/remove any docker containers before removing the output.
-That way the files don't get re-generated in the moments between removing the output and killing the container.
+That way the files don't get re-published in the moments between removing the output and killing the container.

-I am now using subprocess.call() in order to get a list of running docker containers, and it works but only prints to console.
+I am now using subprocess.call() in order to get a list of running docker containers.

 ```
 def clean():